jmgbsas/RtMidiC/README.md

 More easy is to install rtmidi for MSYS2 with pacman -S mingw-w64-i686-rtmidi and compile with  fbc -g -s console (and will detect virtual ports too) and compilation run in 32 or 64 bits
+- Freebasic run in windows and linux and exe files are 10 times smaller in size.
 - Another place to download rtmidi and Tutorial https://www.music.mcgill.ca/~gary/rtmidi/index.html#download
 ```
 #include "C:\IT64\FbEdit\Inc\rtmidi_c.bi"